-As students at the University of Pittsburgh, you have access to a Physics and Astronomy Department that is highly recognized and is performing world-class research.
-The Department of Physics and Astronomy wants you to feel welcome.
+As students at the University of Pittsburgh, you have access to a Physics and Astronomy Department that is widely recognized and is performing world-class research.
+We in the Department of Physics and Astronomy want you to feel welcome.
 If you are interested in further study of or research in physics or astronomy please talk to me or any other faculty member.